Bob Creek Wildland Provincial Park: Activities

 Backcountry hiking and camping are permitted in the park.
 In addition, hunting and fishing are allowed when properly licensed.
-The park has extensive trails for horse trail riding and off-highway vehicles, defined as snowmobiles and quads.
+The park has extensive trails for horse back trail riding and off-highway vehicles, defined as snowmobiles and quads.
+Motorized vehicles must remain of established trails.
+No off trail use is permitted.
 Normally, the use of off-highway and highway vehicles are not permitted in Heritage Rangeland like Black Creek; however, legislation was created to allow vehicle use on two trails in Black Creek to access Bob Creek.
+Those trails are the Bob Creek Trail and the Camp Creek Trail.
 The use of off-highway vehicles is controversial.